Sunzxyong/langtools/README.md

 ant -Dboot.java.home=${JAVA_HOME}
 ```

-**The JAVA version of the compilation environment must be the same as the langtools version.**
+The JAVA version of the compilation environment must be the same as the langtools version.

+You can also use GNU make.

 ----